niklasrisse/niklasrisse.github.io/_pages/about.md

     - /about.html
 ---

-Hey, my name is Niklas Risse.
+Hey, my name is Niklas.
 I am a PhD Candidate at the Max Planck Institute for Security and Privacy in Bochum, Germany.
 My research interests cover Machine Learning, Software Security and everything in-between.

-I am also a Co-Founder of [https://www.everlense.de](everlense.de), a photo app for wedding pictures.
+I am also a Co-Founder of [everlense.de](https://www.everlense.de), a photo app for wedding pictures.

-Before starting my PhD, I worked as a Software Engineer for the German Startup [https://www.clockin.de](clockin), and earned a masters degree in Intelligent Systems from Bielefeld University.
+Before starting my PhD, I worked as a Software Engineer for the German Startup [clockin](https://www.clockin.de), and earned a masters degree in Intelligent Systems from Bielefeld University.